How I became a Graphic Designer

 And that was how I started attending Chorlton Park College (Manchester, UK) to become a graphic designer.

-Graphic designer were only just starting to use ‘computers’ to create a design, back then it was the Apple Macintosh SE I think?
+Graphic designer was only just starting to use ‘computers’ to create a design, back then it was the Apple Macintosh SE I think?
 We used a programme called Aldus Pagemaker 2/3.

 a brief excerpt from a page on Aldus Pagemaker